Battle of Langensalza (1761): The Battle

 The Hanoverians under Von Spörcken approached the enemy from Duderstadt via Worbis and Dingelstädt, preventing the French Lieutenant-General Saint-Pern at Eschwege, from joining forces with the troops on the Unstrut River.

 At the same time, a Prussian corps under Major General Syburg marched from Weißenfels toward Langensalza.

 Von Spörcken doubled back to the left bank of the Unstrut above Mühlhausen, which was occupied by 5,000 French troops, and also marched toward Langensalza.
 In the early morning of 15 February, the combined allies were north of Langensalza, Von Spörcken near Thamsbrück and Sydow near Merxleben.
 However, due to the onset of a thaw, crossing the Unstrut proved difficult.

 The French and Saxons, who were on the heights southeast of Langensalza, were also separated by the flooded Salza River.
-Perhaps decisive in the battle was the fact that the French under command of Choiseul-Stainville received orders from their commander-in-chief, Marshal Broglie, to retreat to the Werra River, barely after the engagement had begun.
+Perhaps decisive in the battle was that the French under command of Choiseul-Stainville received orders from their commander-in-chief, Marshal Broglie, to retreat to the Werra River, barely after the engagement had begun.
 Saint-Pern had already obeyed the same order.
 Unfortunately, the 3,000 Saxons only received Broglie's order when they were already in the middle of the fight and had to bear its burden alone.

 When they attempted to retreat, the Saxon infantry were attacked in the flanks by the enemy cavalry and partially overrun.
 By 10 a.m. the battle was decided: five Saxon regiments or battalions with about 2,000 men were taken prisoner.
 The Saxons also lost 13 cannons and 7 flags and standards to the enemy.